endlos99/xdt99/doc/MANUAL.md

     130 PRINT "BY TURNS, EACH PLAYER TAKES"
     ...

-After tokenizing the program, `xbas99` reports any unused labels, i.e., labels which are defined, but not used as targets.
+There is currently no `xbas99` support for converting a line numbered BASIC program into a labeled program, so `-l` cannot be used with `-d`.

 ### Automation

-We stated in the introduction of this tutorial, command line tools like xdt99 are suited for automation.
+We mentioned in the introduction of this tutorial that command line tools like xdt99 are suited for automation.

 Let's assume that we are developing an assembly program.
-That usually means that we write some part of the program, assemble it, test the new code in an emulator, fix the code or write the next part, and so on.
+This usually means that we write some part of the program, assemble it, test the new code in an emulator, fix the code, test the code, then write the next part, and so on.

 To simplify this cycle, we can write a script or batch file that will perform all of these tasks -- except for writing code, of course -- automatically.

-In Linux or macOS, this sample bash file `build.sh` will assemble a file and start the MAME emulator.
+In Linux or macOS, this sample Bash file `build.sh` will assemble a file to image format and start the MAME emulator.

     #!/bin/sh
     set -e
-    xas99.py prog1.asm prog2.asm -R -i -o program
+    xas99.py source.asm -R -i -o program
     xdm99.py -X sssd w.dsk -a "progra?"
-    mame64 ti99_4a -ioport peb -ioport:peb:slot2 32kmem -ioport:peb:slot8 hfdc \
+    mame ti99_4a -ioport peb -ioport:peb:slot2 32kmem -ioport:peb:slot8 hfdc \
          -ioport:peb:slot8:hfdc:f1 525dd -cart EA.rpk -flop1 work.dsk

 Of course, you will have to adapt filenames and paths to your setup.
 Finally, set the executable flag for the file